Scientific method: History

-In the Scientific Revolution of the 16th and 17th centuries, some of the most important developments were the furthering of empiricism by Francis Bacon and Robert Hooke, the rationalist approach described by René Descartes, and inductivism, brought to particular prominence by Isaac Newton and those who followed him.
+In the Scientific Revolution of the 16th and 17th centuries, some of the most important developments were the furthering of empiricism by Francis Bacon and Robert Hooke, the rationalist approach described by René Descartes, and inductivism, which was further brought to particular prominence by scientists such as Isaac Newton and those who followed him.
+Newton postulated four principles which form the basis of modern science, and refined the scientific method.
 Experiments were advocated by Francis Bacon and performed by Giambattista della Porta, Johannes Kepler, (Note: Kepler, Johannes (1604) Ad Vitellionem paralipomena, quibus astronomiae pars opticae traditur (Supplements to Witelo, in which the optical part of astronomy is treated) (Note: The full title translation is from (Voelkel 2001).) as cited in Smith, A. Mark (2004).
 "What Is the History of Medieval Optics Really about?")
 (Note: Kepler was driven to this experiment after observing the partial solar eclipse at Graz, July 10, 1600.
 He used Tycho Brahe's method of observation, which was to project the image of the Sun on a piece of paper through a pinhole aperture, instead of looking directly at the Sun.
 He disagreed with Brahe's conclusion that total eclipses of the Sun were impossible because there were historical accounts of total eclipses.
 Instead, he deduced that the size of the aperture controls the sharpness of the projected image (the larger the aperture, the more accurate the image – this fact is now fundamental for optical system design).
 (Voelkel 2001), notes that Kepler's 1604 experiments produced the first correct account of vision and the eye, because he realized he could not accurately write about astronomical observation by ignoring the eye.
 (Smith 2004) recounts how Kepler used Giambattista della Porta's water-filled glass spheres to model the eye, and using an aperture to represent the entrance pupil of the eye, showed that the entire scene at the entrance pupil-focused on a single point of the rear of the glass sphere (representing the retina of the eye).
 This completed Kepler's investigation of the optical train, as it satisfied his application to astronomy.) and Galileo Galilei.
 (Note: ...an experimental approach was advocated by Galileo in 1638 with the publication of Two New Sciences.)
 There was particular development aided by theoretical works by the skeptic Francisco Sanches, by idealists as well as empiricists John Locke, George Berkeley, and David Hume.
 (Note: Sanches and Locke were both physicians.
 By his training in Rome and France, Sanches sought a method of science beyond that of the Scholastic Aristotelian school.
 Botanical gardens were added to the universities in Sanches' time to aid medical training before the 1600s.
 See Locke (1689) An Essay Concerning Human Understanding Berkeley served as foil to the materialist System of the World of Newton; Berkeley emphasizes that scientist should seek 'reduction to regularity'.
 Atherton (ed.)
 1999 selects Locke, Berkeley, and Hume as part of the empiricist school.)
 C. S. Peirce formulated the hypothetico-deductive model in the 20th century, and the model has undergone significant revision since.